YoruAkio/youtube-music-downloader/README.md

 2. Check the YouTube URL is still valid and accessible
 3. Ensure all dependencies are up to date with `pip install -r requirements.txt --upgrade`
 4. Verify FFmpeg is correctly installed with `ffmpeg -version`
+5. Check if the output directory exists and you have write permissions to it
+6. Try running with the `--verbose` flag to see more detailed output

 ## 📥 Downloads